timescale/docs/self-hosted/backup-and-restore/docker-and-wale.md

 <Deprecation />

-## Run the Timescale container in Docker
+## Run the TimescaleDB container in Docker

-To make Timescale use the WAL-E sidecar for archiving, the two containers need to share a network.
-To do this, you need to create a Docker  network and then launch Timescale with archiving turned on, using the newly created network.
+To make TimescaleDB use the WAL-E sidecar for archiving, the two containers need to share a network.
+To do this, you need to create a Docker  network and then launch TimescaleDB with archiving turned on, using the newly created network.
-When you launch Timescale, you need to explicitly set the location of the write-ahead log (`POSTGRES_INITDB_WALDIR`) and data directory (`PGDATA`) so that you can share them with the WAL-E sidecar.
+When you launch TimescaleDB, you need to explicitly set the location of the write-ahead log (`POSTGRES_INITDB_WALDIR`) and data directory (`PGDATA`) so that you can share them with the WAL-E sidecar.
 Both must reside in a Docker volume, by default a volume is created for `/var/lib/postgresql/data`.
-When you have started Timescale, you can log in and create tables and data.
+When you have started TimescaleDB, you can log in and create tables and data.

 <Procedure>

-### Running the Timescale container in Docker
+### Running the TimescaleDB container in Docker

 1. Create the docker container: